MustardOS/mustardos.github.io/help/addcontent.md

 muOS will attempt to determine the contents of your folders by matching the **folder name** with commonly used names.
 It stores the list of known names in ``/mnt/mmc/MUOS/info/assign.json``.
 If muOS has detected a known name it will automatically assign a **default core** to that folder.
-{: .note }
+{: .note-title }
+> NOTE
+>
-muOS will never use a default core that requires a BIOS to function.
+> muOS will never use a default core that requires a BIOS to function.

 If muOS is unable to automatically assign a core, simply try launching some content.
 At this point muOS will prompt you to select which system it's for.